 Where you keep your Peperomia plant will depend on which variety you have.
 They prefer warm areas with relatively high humidity.

-The bathroom is a perfect place for these individuals since they have a good amount of moisture in the air while not having as much light.
+A bathroom is a perfect place for these individuals since they have a good amount of moisture in the air while not having as much light.
 The one thing that they can’t stand is bright, direct sunlight.

 This is why it makes more sense to play it safe with a low-light area!
 If you’re not a fan of keeping them in the bathroom, consider finding a window that faces the West or East.